varoonsahgal/tf-azure-workshop/module-1/README.md

 </details>

+### Why the features block in the code above?

+Starting with version 2.0 of the azurerm provider, Terraform requires the features block to be explicitly defined.

+It acts as a placeholder for provider-specific configuration flags.

+You can customize behaviors for certain resource types inside it.

+### Moving on...
 Now we can go ahead and start creating Azure resources using Terraform!

 ## Level 1: Create your first resource - a resource group